arlonproj/arlon/docs/gen2_profiles_proposal_2.md

 The user can then `kubectl apply -f` the whole folder and observe the automatic creation of the cluster(s), profiles, and apps.

-(Note: the workload clusters need a base cluster in git.
+(Note: the workload clusters need a cluster template in git.
 This can be supplied by the Arlon repo itself.
-This does point to an issue that may become a problem later on: base clusters don't have a representation today.
+This does point to an issue that may become a problem later on: cluster templates don't have a representation today.
 There is no registration mechanism for them.
-The user is expected to "know" where his/her base clusters reside, and is responsible for specifying their git location when creating new workload clusters)
+The user is expected to "know" where his/her cluster templates reside, and is responsible for specifying their git location when creating new workload clusters)

 ## Application Overrides